This post may contain affiliate links. Please see my full disclosure for details.

-First heat treat the egg whites if you choose to do so.
-Warm the eggs in a bain-marie over low heat for 2-3 minutes, whisking constantly.
+- First, heat-treat the egg whites (optional): Warm the eggs in a bain-marie over low heat for 2-3 minutes, whisking constantly.
 Do this just until the egg whites have become warm but are not cooking.
-This will kill any bacteria in the eggs making them even safer to use when raw.
+This will kill any bacteria in the eggs, making them even safer to use when raw.

-On a stand mixer fitted with whisk attachment, beat egg whites in a clean, large bowl with the mixer at high speed until foamy, around 2 minutes.
+- On a stand mixer fitted with the whisk attachment, beat egg whites in a clean, large bowl with the mixer at high speed until foamy, around 2 minutes.

-Use it straight away or store at room temperature for up to 2 weeks.
+- Use it straight away or store it at room temperature for up to 2 weeks.
 This will be enough to cover 1 large cake.